 ACH withdrawals are a type of EFT payment where money is pulled from a bank account using the Automated Clearing House Network (ACH network).
 ACH processes are also often referred to as direct payments, direct deposits, or e-checks.
 The ACH method of money transfer is seen commonly within recurring bill payments such as mortgages or utilities.
 It also is used by the government for tax refunds and Social Security payments.

-While ACH operators (the electronics payments network and the United States federal reserve) run the ACH network, they are not who manage it.
+While ACH operators (the electronics payments network and the United States Federal Reserve) run the ACH network, they do not manage it.
 The National Automated Clearing House Association (Nacha) is a nonprofit that creates and enforces the rules for the ACH.
-Nacha ensures that all payments running through the ACH follow strict standards and provides overall governance of the ACH network and any charges or withdrawals that run through it.
+Nacha ensures that all payments running through the ACH follow strict standards, and it provides overall governance of the ACH network including any charges or withdrawals that run through it.

 How does ACH withdrawal work?

 To make an ACH debit transaction or withdrawal:

 - The initiating party provides the bank account information (such as the checking account number and routing number) for their account and the recipient's account.